Hiroshi-Nakamura/AutomaticDifferentiation/README.md

 The Above are the fundamental part of this library.
 Adding this, some utilities are prepared.
-It is nanutal that the argument of a mathmatical function is much long vector.
+It is natural that the argument of a mathematical function is much long vector.

     AutomaticDifferentiation::FuncPtr x_0(new AutomaticDifferentiation::Variable(0));
     AutomaticDifferentiation::FuncPtr x_1(new AutomaticDifferentiation::Variable(1));